 Dipped into tempera paints, toothbrushes make great paintbrushes for interesting designs on various paper surfaces.

 Use a different toothbrush for each colour so that cleaning in between is not necessary.

 To make a string painting you will need:

 There are various ways to do string painting.
-Your child can dip the entire length of the string into the paint, then lower it onto paper to form an interesting pattern.
+Kids can dip the entire length of the string into the paint, and then lower it onto paper to form an interesting pattern.